 When the jewelry store receives the diamond, a gemologist will make sure that the stone used matches the diamond grade that the customer has chosen to fit a budget or personal preferences.
 Also, consider your options in different diamond shapes.
 Before being added to the ring, the diamond is also inspected to make sure it’s in prime condition and then polished.
 When the diamond's quality is approved and it's ready for the ring, a bench jeweler uses specialty tools to place the diamond into the ring head.
 This process could vary slightly if the ring features a different setting than a solitaire ring head, but the idea of adding diamonds to the band setting is the same.

 Once the parts of the ring are fully assembled, the finished piece is washed and any issues are fixed to guarantee the best look and quality level.
 This includes making sure the sizing is still correct and that the diamonds are securely in place.
-At the end of the creation process, the ring is polished to make it shine brilliantly.
+At the end of the creation process, the engagement ring is polished to make it shine brilliantly.